Far Eastern State University of Humanities: Divisions and faculties

 Currently Far Eastern State University of Humanities has 6 campuses with specialized study and lecture halls and laboratories.
-There is an extensive library with specialized divisions for science, psychology and pedagogical practices, as well as rare books division and international literature division.
+There is an extensive library with specialized divisions for science, psychology and pedagogical practices, as well as rare books division and an international literature division.

 International partners

 In early 1990 the University established a cooperation partnership with Lewis & Clark College (Portland, OR, USA).
 There are also established relations with the University of Hawaii (USA), and Osaka University (Japan), as well as cooperation agreements with University of Zurich (Switzerland) and University of Augsburg (Germany).
 In addition to student exchange programs this allows for joint scientific research and development studies.